Click here to download complete rules updated January 31, 2016:

 3. All open drivelines will have a metal strap 1 inch wide cable or chain 12″ of rear of transmission.
 Drivelines must be painted white.

 1. Every person entering the pits will purchase a pit pass at the gate.
-Admission will be $10.00 for paid members of the Eagle Track Racing Association, and $12.00 for non-members.
+Admission will be $12.00.
 Any car with a person in the pits without a pit pass will result in a loss of 10 points for the day.

 2. It shall be illegal for anyone (including officials, tow truck operators, ambulance personnel or firemen) to be in the pits (or on the track) without signing a release form.

 3. Each race car will be allowed a maximum of five (5) people in the pits – the driver and four (4) support people.
 All people associated with the car will be registered at the gate.
 No other people will be allowed in the pits, other the officials.

 4. Only one (1) support vehicle (car, pickup, or trailer) will be allowed in the pits.
 Car owners are responsible for their pit area (trash, used parts, tires, etc.) Please help keep the pits clean.

 5. No one under the age of fourteen (14) will be allowed in the pits.

 6. Pit speed shall not exceed five (5) MPH for any race car or support vehicle.
 Violators will be punishedâ€¦.loss of lap, or placed at the back of the pack.

 7. Violators can and will be expelled from the pits for the remainder of the race day excessive speed violations.